WillMacBaker/currency-converter-challenge/README.md

 ## Available Scripts

-In the project directory, you can run:
+If running locally, once you've cloned the repo to your machine, make you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.